mynamesleon/imageFit/README.md

 The function will check the image's `currentSrc` property where possible when detecting if the image has loaded, to allow for use of `srcset` or the `<picture>` element.
 If the image src is likely to change at different window widths (e.g. via the `<picture>` element), be sure to set `checkOnResize` to true, which will make the script always check that the current image src has loaded.

 ## Changelog
+v2.1.0
+- added ability to force trigger an image fit check by passing in the string 'update' instead of an options object

 v2.0.2
 - removed unnecessary extra options merge